wasimsafdar/MedAltFinder/README.md

 # Instructions to use

 #Add .env file in the root folder

 #Run "Flutter pub get"

+#Create an account on www.groq.com and create an API key at "https://console.groq.com/".
+Copy that key.

 #Add the Groq API key into the .env file like this "GROQ_API_KEY='abc....'"

 #Run it on your device